Chinchillord/name_game_test_project/README.md

 To run the project, simply clone this repo, navigate to the root folder of the project in the terminal and execute `./gradlew bootRun`

+Similarly to run the tests, execute `./gradlew test`

 Postman collection is included to test the general play flow as outlined in the description and screenshots above.

+*Note:* You will need to reach out to me to obtain credentials to access the database.
+Ideally, they would be included as environment variables when deploying, but I haven't set up a deployment yet.